 Let’s be real for a second: not everyone wants to drop a car payment on a pair of sneakers.
 Sometimes, you just need a reliable workhorse that gets the job done without emptying your wallet.
 For 2026, the undisputed king of value is the Nike Giannis Immortality 4.

-However, when you pay half the price, you do make some compromises.
-The materials are functional but basic—the mesh upper scuffs easily and can stain if you aren't careful.
-Also, a major heads-up for the "wide foot gang": these run noticeably narrow.
-If your feet aren't slim, you’ll definitely want to size up or look elsewhere, as the fit can feel pinching after just 20 minutes of play.
-But for guards who want elite agility on a rookie contract budget, this is the steal of the year.
+When you pay half the price, you do make compromises.
+The materials are functional but basic, and the mesh upper scuffs easily and can stain if you aren’t careful.
+Major heads-up for the wide foot gang: these run noticeably narrow.
+If your feet aren’t slim, you’ll want to size up or look elsewhere, because the fit can start pinching after about 20 minutes of play.
+But for guards who want elite agility on a rookie-contract budget, it’s the steal of the year.

 Specialized Categories: Lightweight & Impact Protection